Perfectionism Can Be A Double-Edged Sword

 5. Rigid Self Imposed Rules

 A perfectionist often feels a constant pressure to do things exactly as they “should” be done every single time.
 There is an overemphasis on “should’s.”
-There are often many food rules that “should” be abided by everyday.
+There are often many food rules that “should” be followed every day.
 If these rules are not obeyed, then all or nothing thinking comes into play.
 Once you’ve blown it, there is a perception that failure has already occurred, so why continue to bother?
-These “should’s” provide a structure and endless list of rigid rules of how to live life.
-With such an overemphasis on should’s, perfectionists rarely take into account their own wants and desires.

 Easing Up on Yourself

 Perfectionists often do not know their needs or how to meet them.
 When you stop and take time for yourself, your deeper needs will begin to rise into your awareness.
-To carry out those deeper needs, you must fight the learned mental tape recordings that you unconsciously say to yourself such as, “Do more, be better, work harder, never stop, and be perfect”.
+To carry out those deeper needs, you must fight the learned mental tape recordings that you unconsciously repeat, such as “Do more, be better, work harder, never stop, and be perfect.”
 Take time to feel good about what you have accomplished instead of what still needs to be done.
-Say to yourself the opposite of those messages, for example, “I am good enough.
-I can rest now.
-I do not need to be perfect in everything I do.
-I deserve to do something just for myself.”

-- Appreciate Your Gift.
 There are both useful parts and less helpful parts to perfectionism.
 Understand that you have choices about how you use it.
 Perfectionism can serve a useful purpose.
 It carries with it a power that can be the driving force to achieving your dreams.
 Or it can paralyze you with fear.
 Recognize your ideals, your dreams, and your desires.
 Believe in your ability to achieve them.
-Failing to achieve your Ideals and high standards are good, even if it hurts when one can’t always reach them.
+Failing to achieve your ideals and high standards are good, even if it hurts a bit when you can’t always reach them.

-- Set Priorities.
 Decide where in life your perfectionistic tendencies will enrich your life.
-Discover what it really important to you.
+Discover what is really important to you.
 Perhaps you can funnel your gift into a successful business, organization skills, cultivating a passion, being the kind of person you always wanted to be.
 Realize no one can have it all or be good at everything.
 Allow yourself to be perfectionistic in activities that really matter to you.

 I am letting go of perfection and striving for excellence instead!